 DVI-D does not provide sound so you will also need to buy a cheap audio cable; you can find more information on audio cables later in the guide.

-If your monitor only has a VGA Connector, you are more or less out of luck!
+If your monitor only has a VGA Connector you need to buy a cheap HDMI to VGA adapter.
 It is not possible to buy a cheap HDMI->VGA Cable.
 If you see a cable that is VGA on one end and HDMI on the other it will not work.
-If you want to go from HDMI to VGA you will have to buy convertor.
-These are more expensive, and will probably cost over $10.
-Older "frame buffer grabber" converters like the ones below were the original solution, but were expensive at $100 or more.

 An added benefit is that these converters also deliver a better quality audio output than the analog port of the Pi.